BroadSunlitUplands/GettingAndCleaningData/Codebook.md

 ### fBodyGyro_meanFreq_X
-Mean of the mean frequency measuring the body's angular velocity around the X axis using a fast Fourier transform, measured by the gyroscope for each window sample.
+Mean of the weighted average of the frequency components measuring the body's angular velocity around the X axis using a fast Fourier transform, measured by the gyroscope for each window sample.

  - Class: numeric

 ### fBodyGyro_meanFreq_Y
-Mean of the mean frequency measuring the body's angular velocity around the Y axis using a fast Fourier transform, measured by the gyroscope for each window sample.
+Mean of the weighted average of the frequency components measuring the body's angular velocity around the Y axis using a fast Fourier transform, measured by the gyroscope for each window sample.

  - Class: numeric

 ### fBodyGyro_meanFreq_Z
-Mean of the mean frequency measuring the body's angular velocity around the Z axis using a fast Fourier transform, measured by the gyroscope for each window sample.
+Mean of the weighted average of the frequency components measuring the body's angular velocity around the Z axis using a fast Fourier transform, measured by the gyroscope for each window sample.

  - Class: numeric